dargueta/libmetaldata/README.rst

 The following, and *only* the following parts of the C standard library are used.
 MetalData comes with some built-in fallbacks when compiled in unhosted ("freestanding" or "bare metal") mode.
-Unsupported functionality must be provided by client code.
-More on that in the docs.
+Unsupported functionality must be provided by client code; more on that in the docs.

 ========= ========= ==================
 What      Header    Unhosted Fallbacks